RadioPotin/rainfall42/RUNDOWN.md

 strcpy(0x0804a038, "ayoooooooooooo")                      = 0x0804a038
 ```

-We see there is an offset of `20` between both `malloc-ed` address given to `strcpy `calls.
+We see there is an offset of `20` between both `malloc-ed` address given to `strcpy()` calls.
 This makes it possible to overwrite the second pointer with the address of uncalled function `m()`.

 - address of `m()` : 0x080484f4
 - offset of buffer is 20
 - pointer address of GOT: 0x8049928
-Therefor, we can exploit both: `strcpy` vulnerability and `malloc` behaviour in order to overwrite the second pointer with the GOT pointer address with the addres of m.
+Therefor, we can exploit both: `strcpy()` vulnerability and `malloc()` behaviour in order to overwrite the second pointer with the GOT pointer address with the addres of `m`.

 Previous codeblock becomes: